 Is there mercury in your mascara?
 There might be.
 How scary is that?

-It's scary because mercury is extremely harmful to our health.
-Mercury in any form is poisonous, with mercury toxicity most commonly affecting the neurologic, gastrointestinal and renal/kidney systems.
+It's scary because mercury is extremely harmful to our health, with mercury toxicity most commonly affecting the neurologic, gastrointestinal and renal/kidney systems.
 It can cause allergic reactions, skin irritation or neurotoxic manifestations.
 Mercury has also been linked to developmental toxicity, respiratory (lung) toxicity, vision loss, numbness and loss of sensation, headaches, fatigue, slurred speech, difficulty walking and skin rashes.

 Most people realize that they can be exposed to mercury from eating certain types of fish, but many people have no idea that they can be exposed through their skincare or makeup products as well.
 You would like to think that using mercury in makeup would be prohibited, but it's not, at least not entirely.